For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 Climate Adjustment

-In dry or high-altitude climates, the lower end of the sizing range may be adequate.
+In humid regions, the dehumidifier keeps fighting new moisture from outdoor air, air leaks, doors opening, and damp lower levels.
+In dry or high-altitude climates, the lower end of the range may be adequate.

 Ceiling Height Note